BBVA/kapow/spec/README.md

 ##### Sample Call
 ##### Notes

-## Spec'ing the endpoints

 ## Usage Example

 ## Test Suite Notes

 The test suite is located on [blebleble] directory.
-You can run it...
+You can run it by ...

 # Framework